Roger Crossgrove: Artistic work

 In addition to teaching, Crossgrove had a national reputation as an artist.
 He lived and painted for two years in Mexico, in 1950 and 1965.
 He spent more than fifty years painting watercolor monotypes, three of which were featured in the Smithsonian Institution's New American Monotypes traveling exhibit, which toured the US in 1978.
 Starting in 1976, Crossgrove branched out into photography, focusing on the male nude and experimenting with timed-exposure light tracing, a technique also employed by Picasso, and which subsequently saw widespread adoption among photographic artists.

 Crossgrove exhibited widely in group and solo shows.
 He exhibited at the Whitney Museum of American Art (1956), Artworks Gallery in Hartford (2006), the William Benton Museum of Art (2016), and the Slater Memorial Museum.
 He won an Emily Lowe Award, a National Arts Club Gold Medal, and awards from the American Water Color Society, the Butler Institute of American Art, and Audubon Artists.
 He was a member of the Connecticut Academy of Fine Arts and the Connecticut Water Color Society.
 He was deeply involved in the cultural life of Hartford and northeastern Connecticut, organizing regional exhibits and studio tours.
 The state's poet laureate, Marilyn Nelson, honored him with her 2002 poem “The Good Man."

 In 2013, Crossgrove donated his papers to the Smithsonian Institution’s Archives of American Art.
 Having become interested in children’s book illustrations in the later stages of his career, he donated his collections of photographs, posters, and children's books to the Northeast Children’s Literature Collection, part of the Archives and Special Collections at the UConn Library.

 Personal life

 Crossgrove married Wynona McDermand (1927–2010) in 1948.
 The couple had six children: Cory, Chris, Cathy, Carolyn, Camilla, and Carl.
 His wife and son Cory predeceased him.

 Crossgrove died on December 14, 2016, at the age of 95 in Storrs, Connecticut.
-He was interred at the nearby Gurleyville Cemetery.